davidcutting/ECE478-Project3/README.md

 The challenge of this problem is to only allow one person to speak at a time, and have the professor answer each question.
 Each student must wait for their turn to ask the professor a question.
 We achieved this with the use of semaphores.

-Each time either a professor or student thread speaks, the other threads must wait to be signaled before executing.
+Each time a student thread speaks, the other threads must wait to be signaled before executing.
 We used a semaphore called *speak* for this.
 At the end of their execution they signal, and the next thread is allowed to speak.

 Another semaphore called *question* is used to control the professor thread.
 A professor may not answer a question before a question is asked, therefore it waits for a question and then it executes.
 The student starts a question by signaling the *question* semaphore, which prompts the professor to answer.